larryschirmer/deep_rl_navigation/README.md

 optimizer = Adam(model.parameters(), lr=lr)
 ```

 While it learns, and even after it is fully trained, an action is chosen at random from the action space to promote exploration.
-This value (epsilon), is manages how greedy the network is allowed to be.
+This value (epsilon), manages how greedy the network is allowed to be.

 ```python
 # helpers.py Line: 49